ksvan/node-red-contrib-komfovent/README.md

 Please note that timeouts can be long for wrong or not reachable hosts, as this would be defined by the OS TCP/IP timeout settings.

+# Legal Disclaimer

+This software is not affiliated with Komfovent and the developers take no legal responsibility for the functionality or security of your ventilation systems and devices.
+Neither does any of the contributers/dependecies to this package.
+Treat your credentials with the uthermost care.